Adding a Realistic Water Reflection to a Photo

-This brings up Photoshop "Displace" filter dialog box.
-This is where you determine the strength of our ripple effect, and you will do that with the Horizontal Scale option at the top.
+This brings up Photoshop Element's "Displace" filter dialog box.
+This is where we determine the strength of our ripple effect, and we do that with the Horizontal Scale option at the top.
 I'm going to set mine to a value of 4, which will give me a realistic ripple effect.
 You may want to experiment with this value with your own image.
 Setting it too high though will create too much of a horizontal distortion and you'll lose the realism.
-You don't need any vertical distortion to create our effect, so set the Vertical Scale option to 0.
+We don't need any vertical distortion to create our effect, so set the Vertical Scale option to 0.
 Also, make sure that Stretch To Fit and Repeat Edge Pixels are selected:

-Click OK in the top right corner of the dialog box, and Photoshop will ask you which file you want to use as your displacement map.
-Choose the file that you just saved a moment ago, and then click Open.
+Click OK in the top right corner of the dialog box, and Elements will ask you which file you want to use as your displacement map.
+Choose the file that you just saved a moment ago, which I saved to my photoshop_elements folder as "water_ripple.PSD", and then click Open.

-Photoshop will then apply the displacement map to the entire image, creating your water ripples
+Photoshop Elements will then apply the displacement map to the entire image, creating our water ripples

-Notice, you have a slight problem at the moment.
-You've added the water ripple effect to the entire image, and you only wanted it in the bottom half.
-You can fix that easily by returning or opening the original photo and using the Rectangular Marquee Tool drag over the entire photo and as you have done previously you will copy this selection and paste it into the water ripple document.
-You will then use the move tool to drag the image to the top of the document.
+Notice, we have a slight problem at the moment.
+We've added our water ripple effect to the entire image, and we only wanted it in the bottom half.
+We can fix that easily by dragging the merged layer to the bottom of the layer palette: